The Strategerist podcast highlights compassion and optimism through conversation with newsmakers, leaders, and people working to change the world.

 Episode 14: Joshua Bolten

-Joshua Bolten served in the White House under President George W. Bush as Chief of Staff from 2006 to 2009.
-We chat with Josh about his most frightening time in DC, why laughter was key to making the job feel less heavy, and how he decompressed after the White House.
+Joshua Bolten served as White House Chief of Staff from 2006 to 2009.
+We chat about why laughter was key to making the job feel less heavy and how he decompressed after the White House.

 April 5, 2019